stefan-schindler/git-playground/README.md

 This are real changes to feature .. made on GitHub online

-I appended final words before PullRequest asfafas
+I appended final words before PullRequestssss asfafas
 # master